 In the gene therapy manufacturing space, companies are also rapidly populating.
 For example, two biotech company (Vectalys and FlashCell) merged to form Flash Therapeutics, a developer of non-integrating lentiviral delivered RNA treatments.
 In addition to developing its own therapies, FlashCell offers development and manufacturing support to companies worldwide pursuing lentiviral delivered therapies.

-As a result of regenerative medicine trials increasing in number, there will be growing opportunities for cell and gene therapy manufacturing services in 2019 and beyond.
-Today there are 1,050+ regenerative medicine companies competing on a global basis, which is creating a surging need for cell and gene therapy manufacturing services.
+As a result of regenerative medicine trials increasing in number, there will be growing opportunities for cell and gene therapy manufacturing services in 2023 and beyond.

 What trends are you seeing in cell therapy manufacturing?
 Share them in the comments below.